ligato/docs/docs/tutorials/05_kv-scheduler.md

 ```

-In this case, the descriptor fields are defined as methods of `RouteDescriptor` using their respective function signatures:
+In this case, the descriptor fields are methods of the `RouteDescriptor` using their respective function signatures:
 ```go
 func (d *RouteDescriptor) KeyLabel(key string) string {
 	return strings.TrimPrefix(key, routePrefix)